Gibberella avenacea

 No

-G. avenacea causes root rots in carrots but there is no evidence that seed is a pathway in carrot.
+Giberella avenacea causes root rots in carrots, but no evidence was found that the seed is a pathway in carrots.

 Hordeum vulgare